Making a Development Application

 Costs

-• Zoning Bylaw Amendments Rezoning
+• Zoning Bylaw Amendments (Rezoning)

 The Zoning Bylaw is a tool used to regulate the type, size and location of uses on a property.

-• Maximum density;
+2. Maximum density;

-• Maximum building height;
+3. Maximum building height;

 When is a Zoning Bylaw Amendment (Rezoning) Required?

 If a proposed development or any other changes on a property do not conform to the requirements specified in the site’s current zoning district, especially the permitted uses and density, a Zoning Bylaw Amendment (Rezoning) may be required.
-The rezoning process allows the City and the community to analyze the potential influences of a proposed development and ensure it is aligned with City policies.
-A site’s current zoning can be found through the CityViews interactive mapping system.
+The rezoning process allows Council, the City, and the community to analyze the potential impacts of a proposed development and ensure it is aligned with Council priorities and City policies.

 Application Review